axvr/axvr.io/docs/organisation/bookmarks/v1/index.md

 # Version 1

 The inital version, 100% flat structure and as few categories as possible.
+It was designed to replace [Pocket](https://getpocket.com/) by acting as a reading list.

 - [Websites](#websites)
 - [Unread](#unread)